alexdelise/CMDS-REU-MADDI/README.md

 This repository was made for the "Model-Aware and Data-Driven Inference" project from the Summer 2025 "Model Meets Data REU" in Emory University's Math Department.
 More information can be found on the [REU website](https://www.math.emory.edu/site/cmds-reuret/summer2025/).

+- Our ArXiV manuscript "Optimal Linear Baseline Models for Scientific Machine Learning" can be found [here](https://example.com).

+- Our poster can be found [here](https://drive.google.com/file/d/1kZ1RPy-E8zGCxs_8ntEbNDc42YKNFbQ0/view?usp=drive_link).

-This project is partially supported by NSF DMS-2349534.
+This project is supported by NSF DMS-2349534.

 # Instructions
 ## Basic Demo